Behaviour

 What are the 7 Main Signs of Arthritis in Dogs?

 Not every dog will show all these signs, and they often progress slowly.
-Here are the seven key things I advise owners to watch for:
+Here are the seven key things I advise owners to watch for as part of day-to-day daily wellness monitoring:

 1. Stiffness (Especially After Rest)

 This is the classic sign.
 You might notice your dog is stiff or 'creaky' when they first get up from a nap or in the morning.
 They might take a few moments to 'warm up' before moving normally.
-This stiffness after inactivity is a hallmark of joint pain.
+This stiffness after inactivity is a hallmark of joint pain and often one of the earliest joint care warning signs.

 2. Reluctance to Move or Play

 A dog that once loved fetch but now watches the ball go by, or a dog that suddenly refuses to use the stairs or jump into the car, is often communicating pain.
 This isn't laziness; it's a coping mechanism.
-They are avoiding activities that they know will hurt their joints.
+They are avoiding activities that they know will hurt their joints and affect their normal lifestyle.

 3. Limping or Lameness

 This is the sign most owners recognise.
 The lameness might be subtle at first, perhaps only noticeable after a long walk or a vigorous play session.
 It may affect one or more limbs.
-As the arthritis progresses, the limp will likely become more consistent and obvious.
+As the arthritis progresses, the limp will likely become more consistent and obvious, which is why early mobility support matters.

 4. Licking, Chewing, or Biting at Joints

 When a dog is in pain, their instinct is to 'clean' or soothe the area.
 If you notice your dog persistently licking or chewing at a specific joint, like their wrist or knee, it’s a strong indicator of underlying discomfort.
-You might even see saliva staining on their fur in that area.
+You might even see saliva staining on their fur in that area, alongside other changes in behaviour.

 5. Difficulty Posturing to Toilet